 Testing is easier

-If you want to test any new software, type 2 hypervisors are preferred.
+If you want to test new software, understanding the difference between bare metal hypervisor and hosted hypervisor architectures helps; type 2 hypervisors are often preferred for their convenience.
 It is because of their convenience.
 Using one physical machine comprised of different operating systems to run multiple instances is possible.
 With this, you can test how an application behaves in each virtual environment or create a specific network.
 Only the thing you need to ensure is having enough server resources to host running virtual machines.

 Accessing productivity tools

-Type 2 hypervisor users easily access the productivity tools on the available operating system (apart from the primary operating system).
+Type 2 hypervisor users easily access productivity tools on their operating system, a utility that differs significantly from bare metal hypervisor vs hosted setups where the hardware is the primary focus.
 For instance, a Linux virtual machine can be created by Windows users to access Linux applications.

 Difference Between Bare Metal And Hosted Hypervisor